ruby/all-ruby/README.md

 ## Platform

-This software is developed on Debian GNU/Linux 8 (jessie) amd64.
+This software is developed on Debian GNU/Linux 9 (stretch) amd64.

 However Ruby doesn't support 64 bit platform until ruby 1.8.0.
 So, the older ruby needs 32 bit development tools which can be